ghaffarian/progex/README.md

      crash!

-   - Analyzing large programs requires high volumes of system memory, so it is necessary to increase the maximum available memory to PROGEX.
+   - Analyzing large programs requires high volumes of system memory, so it is necessary to increase the maximum available memory for PROGEX.

      In the example below, the -Xmx option of the JVM is used to provide PROGEX with 5 giga-bytes of system memory; which is required for the PDG analysis